-BE IT FURTHER RESOLVED, that we continue to support the Legislature's proposed extension of the dual appraisal valuation process through June 30, 2019 for farms in the Highlands region, which allows appraisals for farmland preservation acquisitions in the Highlands to be based on either current zoning and environmental laws and regulations or those in effect as of January 1, 2004 - whichever yields the higher value.
+BE IT FURTHER RESOLVED, that we applaud the Legislature's extension of the dual appraisal valuation process through June 30, 2019 for farms in the Highlands region, a measure that was signed into law by Governor Christie in February 2015.
+The process allows appraisals for farmland preservation acquisitions in the Highlands to be based on either current zoning and environmental laws and regulations or those in effect as of January 1, 2004 - whichever yields the higher value.